Osama261caryp/Osama261caryp/README.md

-# Prepare the final, enhanced README.md content with all applied improvements
-enhanced_full_readme = """
 # 🚀 Osama Elsayed Ebrahim Mohamed – Supply Chain Executive & Board Chairman
 *Based in Dubai & Ajman, UAE | Former Chairman in Egypt | Driving MEP and Logistics into the Future*